akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 ![New Fuse Integration Project](img/new_fuse_integration_project2.png)

 Note the selections I made:
-Red Had offers you to deploy the Projekt to their Kubernetes / Openshift platform.
+Red Had offers you to deploy the project to their Kubernetes / Openshift platform.
 This is surely a cool thing, but let's run it *standalone*.

 For this tutorial, as described in the [Software Stack](softwarestack.md), I'll choose *Wildfly*